Welcome to Sustainability on the Side with Marc and Jessa – here’s a little about us!

 I’ve also done a bunch of growing.
 I learned gardening at the feet of my mom from a very young age (she’s an amazing gardener!).
 Since then I’ve worked at a farm and at a local farmer’s market.
 I’ve been lucky to learn from some of the most experienced farmers out there!
 I’ve led us in growing many of our own fruits and veggies in 4 very different climates.
 Lately I’ve been exploring permaculture in more depth – my training is in ecology so this is a perfect fit for us!

+My Personal Profile has more on my education and credentials (click here).
 I grew up as a first-generation American son of Portuguese immigrants in the suburbs of New Jersey and take a jack-of-all-trades approach to homesteading.
 I picked up many of my skills by working for my father, watching my aunts and uncles back in the Old-World, and via trial-and-error over the past several years.

 My early college education included a few engineering and product design courses, but ultimately my passions have veered me towards the use of traditional materials and historic off-grid techniques whenever I can.
 As a jack-of-all-trades, I have experience with home renovations as an AmeriCorps Volunteer in New Orleans, vehicle mechanics at my father’s auto body repair business, animal husbandry at my grandparents’ homesteads back in Portugal, and with agricultural research at the University of Florida’s IFAS program.